We may earn affiliate commissions for the recommended products. Learn more.

 VPN usage in countries with strict censorship, such as China, is heavily restricted, and even though services like NordVPN and Surfshark offer obfuscated servers, these alone aren't guaranteed to bypass the Great Firewall of China or similar VPN blocks.

-Reliable VPNs for China, such as NordVPN with obfuscated servers and Surfshark with NoBorders mode have specific designs.
+Reliable VPNs for China, such as NordVPN with obfuscated servers and Surfshark with NoBorders mode, have specific designs.
 They are crafted to evade firewalls and deep packet inspection (DPI) that restrictive governments might employ against VPN usage.
-These servers are most likely to work in China and anywhere else in the world.
+These servers are most likely to work in China and anywhere else worldwide.

 However, even when using special cloaking servers, chances are you will need additional configurations to use both VPNs in countries with restrictions.